-Course Format
+Course Format: Online Hybrid

-This course will adopt a hybrid delivery format, including in-person class meetings and asynchronous work online.
+This course will adopt a hybrid delivery format, including in person synchronous meetings every other week.
+On the alternating week, class will be delivered asynchronously online.
 Students will need access to a computer or tablet device with internet connectivity, a microphone, and speakers.